What is Hair Transplantation?

 • Transplantation: The dissected follicular units are delicately placed into the prepared incisions in the recipient area.
 This process requires precision and artistry to ensure the transplanted hair grows in a natural pattern.

-• Donor Area Preparation: The patient's hair is trimmed in the donor area, similar to the FUT procedure.
+• Donor Area Preparation: Similar to the FUT procedure, the patient's hair is trimmed in the donor area.

 • Recipient Area Preparation: Just like FUT, small incisions are made in the recipient area for graft placement.